 Maximum award amount: Student's costs less other financial aid, subject to credit approval

-Enrollment required: Students must be enrolled in and attend a minimum of 6 credit hours.
+Enrollment required: Students must be enrolled in, attend and maintain a minimum of 6 credit hours.

 Click here for more information about the Federal Direct Parent PLUS Loan, including eligibility criteria, fees, interest rates, and repayment information.

 The Nurse Education Assistance Loan Program (NEALP) is a state program for nursing students who, upon completion of their education, plan to practice nursing in the state of Ohio.
-Students must be admitted to the nursing program to be considered.
+You must be admitted to the nursing program to be considered.
 The loan is based on financial need.
-After graduation, the student may be eligible for loan forgiveness at the rate of 20 percent per year and a maximum loan cancellation of 100 percent.
-For more information, refer to the NEALP website listed below or call the Ohio Board of Regents State Grants & Scholarships Office at 1-888-833-1133.
+After graduation, you may be eligible for loan forgiveness at the rate of 20 percent per year and a maximum loan cancellation of 100 percent.
+For more information, refer to the NEALP website listed below or call the Ohio Department of Higher Education's State Grants & Scholarships Office at 1-888-833-1133.

 Award amount: Up to $1,500 per year, which may be renewed for a maximum of four years.

 Enrollment required: A minimum of 6 credit hours

 Application: NEALP application forms are available on the Ohio Department of Higher Education's website.
 Applications are available beginning January 1 and must be submitted by July 15 preceding the fall semester.
 You must complete the Free Application for Federal Student Aid before submitting the NEALP application.